Outcomes & Performance

 Program Goals

-Goal #1: Students will have the knowledge and technical skills required for career entry into the radiography profession.
+Goal #1: Students will possess the knowledge and technical skills required for career entry into the radiography profession.

 Student Learning Outcomes: